Headless Commerce: Everything You Need To Know

 How Does Headless Commerce Work?

 The two parts of the website are connected through an application programming interface (API).
-The API allows data to be exchanged between the front-end and back-end.
-As a result, businesses can easily make changes to their website without having to make corresponding changes to their back-end.
+The API allows data to be exchanged between the front and back end.
+As a result, businesses can easily change their website without making corresponding changes to their back-end.

 What Are The Challenges Of Headless Commerce?

-However, these systems are decoupled in a headless commerce architecture, leading to issues such as data inconsistencies and delayed order processing.
+However, these systems are decoupled in a headless commerce architecture, leading to data inconsistencies and delayed order processing.

 Another challenge is managing customer expectations.
 Since the front-end website is no longer connected to the back-end systems, providing accurate information about product availability, shipping times, and other important details can be difficult.